cyrilbister/arsenal/arsenal/data/cheats/Active_directory/CME/cme_smb.md

 ## Execute remote commands through Scheduled Tasks
 #assessment/AD #attack_type/Command_Execution #port/445 #protocol/smb #access/Admin

-Execute remote commands on behalf of another user with an active session on the targeted system, through Scheduled Tasks.
+Execute remote commands on behalf of another user with an active session on the remote target, through Scheduled Tasks.

 ⚠️ Requirement : Local admin privileges on the remote target (use --local-auth if the user is a local account)